day8/re-frame/docs/clojurescript.md

   1. This is a list, so it will evaluate to a function call
   2. This is a two step process.
   3. First, evelauate all the elements of the list
-  4. Element #1 will evaluate to a function
+  4. The first element will evaluate to a function
-  5. Element #2 will evaluate to `#!clj "the actual arg"`
+  5. The second element will evaluate to `#!clj "the actual arg"`
   5. Then, the function call happens
   6. `x` will be bound to `#!clj "the actual arg"`
   7. the body of the function will be evaluated